Restoring betatron phase coherence in a beam-loaded laser-wakefield accelerator: Experimental results

+The effect of beam loading on the suppression of the accelerating field~\cite{Tzoufras2008} is evident in energy $E$ and energy bandwidth $\Delta E$ of the accelerated electron bunches.
+While $E$ decreases from \SIrange{400}{300}{MeV} with increasing charge (see appendix~\ref{app:experimental-figures}), $\Delta E$ reduces reaching a minimum at \SI[multi-part-units = single]{300\pm 50}{\pico\coulomb}, as presented in figure~\ref{fig:experimental-results}(a).
+This charge value is referred to as matched beam loading~\cite{Couperus2017} for our experimental parameters.
+Injection of less or more charges from this optimum results in field gradients that can lead to a broadening of the bunch energy bandwidth.

-In order to investigate the effect of beam loading on the transverse electron dynamics, the geometric divergence of the bunch $\sigma_\theta$ was extracted from the non-dispersive plane of the electron spectrometer after having left the plasma accelerator.
-Fig.~\ref{fig:quadroplot}(b) shows the normalized divergence $\gamma\sigma_\theta$ for various plasma densities where $\gamma$ is the relativistic Lorentz factor.
-At around \SI{300}{p C} where the optimum beam loading occurs~\cite{Couperus2017}, a drop of up to \SI{20}{\percent} of the normalized beam divergence is consistently observed for all plasma density sets.
-This suggests that accelerator geometry, i.e., cavity size, plasma wavelength and the plasma down-ramp length, does not play a dominant role in the observed effect.
+In order to investigate the transverse electron dynamics, the geometric divergence of the beam $\sigma_\Theta$ is extracted from the non-dispersive plane of the electron spectrometer after having left the plasma accelerator.
+Defocusing effects of the magnetic fields are corrected during data analysis.
+Figure~\ref{fig:experimental-results}(b) shows the normalized beam divergence $\gamma\sigma_\Theta$ for various plasma densities where $\gamma \approx E/(m_e c^2)$ is the relativistic Lorentz factor, $m_e$ and $c$ are the electron mass and the speed of light, respectively.
+In particular, a similar charge-dependent trend as in $\Delta E$ is clearly seen.
+At matched beam loading, a drop of up to \SI{20}{\percent} of the normalized beam divergence is measured alongside the minimal energy bandwidth.
+This consistently occurs for all plasma densities, which suggests that the accelerator geometry, i.e., cavity size, plasma wavelength, and the plasma down-ramp length, does not play a dominant role in the measured divergence reduction.
+In addition, deduced from the measured betatron spectrum~\cite{Schnell2012,Kohler2016}, the betatron source size and thus the electron beam radius is compared for the measured charges at the end of the accelerator.
+Figure~\ref{fig:experimental-results}(c) presents the reconstructed betatron source radii $r_\beta \gamma^{-1/4}$, where the $\gamma^{-1/4}$ factor normalizes differences due to the relativistic acceleration~\cite{Downer2018}.
+Note that the betatron radius exhibits no extremum at \SI{300}{\pico\coulomb}, but maintains a micrometer-small source size.
+For this spatially compact bunch, the normalized divergence reduces at the matched beam loading charge.
+This indicates that space charge does not dominate the beam divergence during acceleration in the plasma as well as during propagation in the drift space, as confirmed below by simulations.
+Otherwise, a monotonic increase of the beam divergence with charge should be expected.